blmstrm/genericTree/README.md

 Usage
 ===========
 Create a class that implements the ``INodeValue`` interface.
 Implement the ``compareTo`` method to compare values the desired way.
-See the sample for a working example.
+See the benchmark folder for a working example.

 Available Trees
 ===========